The script submissions window is now open.

 We encourage you to familiarise yourself with our work by visiting us in Shepherd’s Bush and seeing a play or reading those plays we have produced recently.
-BushGreen is your first port of call to get to know our writers, read articles around our work and engage within a thriving community of artists.
+BushGreen is your first port of call to get to know our writers and read articles around our work.
 All work submitted to the Bush is read for production or development in the first instance and so you should think about your new play as a potential production for the Bush.

 Guidelines for Submission

 We advise you to avoid sending the very first draft of your play or rushing to finish your play to meet a script window deadline.

 - new musicals (which we would not develop outside of a commission)